kamorrissey/pic-lcd-demo/LCD_Test_Generator.md

 The technique can also be used to methodically connect pairs of an unknown LCD to map out what pixels display.
 With a little thought, is should be possible to determine which are the COMs and which are the SEGs.

+### PWM generator

+Another test generator approach is to use two pulse width modulation (PWM) modules of the PIC to produce the two complementary DC square waves.
+This firmware does all of its work in seting up and starting the two PWM modules.
+After starting, the firmware needs do nothing else and sleeps.
+The PIC12F1572's high-frequency internal oscillator (HFINTOSC) is used as the clock source for the PWM modules;
+this allows the PWM modules to continue operating even if the CPU is put to sleep.

+In the current program for this, the PWM_FREQ variable can be set with the desired square wave freqency.
+Since the HFINTOSC of the PIC12F1572 is factory calibrated, the square wave frequency shouldbe accurate to within 1%.